thewca/wca-regulations/wca-regulations-2012.md

 - 4a) A scrambler applies scramble sequences to the puzzles.
 - 4b) Puzzles must be scrambled using computer-generated random scramble sequences.
   - 4b1) Generated scrambles must not be inspected before the competition, and must not be filtered or selected in any way by the WCA Delegate.
   - 4b2) Scramble sequences for a round must be available only to the WCA Delegate and the scramblers for the event, until the end of the round.
+[NOTE: Exception: Fewest moves]
 - 4d) Scrambling orientation:
   - 4d1) Cube puzzles and Megaminx shall be scrambled with the white face (if not possible, then the lightest face) on top and the green face (if not possible, then the darkest adjacent face) on the front.
-  - 4d2) Pyraminx shall be scrambled with the yellow face (if not possible, then the lightest face) on bottom and the green face (if not possible, then the darkest adjacent face) on the front.
+  - 4d2) Pyraminx shall be scrambled with the yellow face (if not possible, then the lightest face) on bottom and the green face (if not possible, then the darkest adjacent face) on the front.[NOTE: I know this was not defined before, but in the scramble program (http://worldcubeassociation.org/regulations/scrambles/scramble_pyraminx2010.htm) the orientation fron: red, bottom: blue was used.
+I suspect people already got used to it so I would suggest that at the moment you define it, you keep this orientation.]
   - 4d3) Square-1 shall be scrambled with the darker colour on front (out of the 2 possible scrambling orientations).
-- 4f) Competition scramble sequences must be generated using the current official version of the official WCA scramble program (available via the WCA website).
+- 4f) Competition scramble sequences must be generated using the current official version of the official WCA scramble program (available via the WCA website).[NOTE: I assume there will be a link here?]

 ## Article 5: Puzzle Defects